emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Rule Engine

-The built-in SQL based rule-engine can extract, filter, enrich, and convert messages between devices and data platofrms in real-time, and forward the data to Webhooks or other MQTT Brokers without having to implement MQTT clients to do the job.
+The built-in SQL based rule-engine can extract, filter, enrich, and convert messages between devices and data platforms in real-time, and forward the data to Webhooks or other MQTT Brokers without having to implement MQTT clients to do the job.

-EMQX enterprise eidtion can also integrate with Kafka, various SQL / NoSQL / time-series databases and enterprise systems, such as SAP.
+EMQX enterprise eidtion can also integrate with Kafka, various SQL / NoSQL / time-series databases, and enterprise systems such as SAP.

 - [Rule Engine](../rule/rule-engine.md): The concept and basic usage of rule engine.
 - [Create Rule](../rule/rule-create.md): How to create a rule.